NAOSHIMA

 ART AROUND UNO PORT

-We recommend using KEIRIN HOTEL 10 as a base for exploring the city and visiting art spots.
+Using SETOUCHI KEIRIN HOTEL 10 as a base, exploring the town while visiting art spots is also recommended.

-Permanent artworks: JR Uno Minato Line Art Project (Uno Station), Uno no Chinu/Uno Kochinu, Beyond the Last Stop, Memory of the Ship Bottom, Memory of the Sea.
+[Permanent Works: JR Uno Minato Line Art Project (Uno Station), Uno's Chinu Uno Co-Chinu, Beyond the Terminal, Memories of the Ship's Bottom, Memories of the Sea]

 UNO STATION AROUND